-Gentle practices like Yin Yoga can be used to encounter the issues of trauma in the deeper tissue layers.
+Gentle practices like calm sequences of Yin Yoga can be used to encounter the issues of trauma in the deeper tissue layers.
 By encouraging longer holds, experiences of upcoming emotions can be supported.
 Simultaneously Yin Yoga is very calming for the nervous system in general.

 It is always important to let the traumatic energy surface slowly and in small quantities.
 This is even more true for more overwhelm that has been experienced.
 So always be gentle to yourself.

 Further ways for creative energy output can be found in activities such as theater roleplaying, dancing or play in general.
 The idea behind this is to change the story and experience yourself in new ways.

 “If the body feels safe, the mind feels safe.”

 However, this change will not happen in a day or in a month.
 It will require a long term commitment – to yourself and to your healing journey.

 Different people need different things, there is no “one size fits all” and life is an experiment.
 So is healing trauma: It is an experiment.

 In the end, it is all about finding a way to acknowledge that what has happened to you is over.
 And to find a feeling of safety in your body, because if the body feels safe, the mind feels safe.